-Figure C1i.
-Extent of UK nationally and internationally important protected areas: (a) on land and (b) at sea, 1950 to 2019.
+Figure C1i Extent of UK nationally and internationally important protected areas: (a) on land and (b) at sea, 1950 to 2020.

 - 1. The boundary between protected areas on land and at sea is mean high water (mean high water spring in Scotland).
 Coastal sites in the indicator are split between 'on land' and 'at sea' if they cross the mean high water mark.
 At-sea extent includes offshore marine protected areas out to the limit of the UK continental shelf.
-The area of UK sea is calculated at 88,613 million hectares. - 2.
-Based on calendar year of site designation.
-For 2019, the data cut-off is 31 May.
-The calculation method and projection of spatial areas has changed since the last publication of this indicator (2018); these data are therefore not directly comparable to those presented in previous publications (see the online fiches for further details). - 3.
-Extent is based on the following site designations: Areas of Special Scientific Interest (Northern Ireland), Sites of Special Scientific Interest (England, Scotland and Wales), National Nature Reserves, Marine Conservation Zones, Nature Conservation Marine Protected Areas, Ramsar Sites, Special Areas of Conservation (including candidate Special Areas of Conservation and Sites of Community Importance), Special Protection Areas, Areas of Outstanding Natural Beauty, National Scenic Areas, National Parks.

-Source: Joint Nature Conservation Committee, Natural England, Natural Resources Wales, Northern Ireland Environment Agency, Scottish Natural Heritage.
+The area of UK sea is calculated at 88.543 million hectares. - Based on calendar year of site designation except for the latest year.
+For 2020, the data cut-off for terrestrial sites was 31 March with the exception of an extension to the Suffolk Coast and Heaths Area of Outstanding Natural Beauty calculated on 24 July 2020 and the cut-off for marine sites was 25 September due to the addition of a large Marine Protected Area in Scottish waters designated on 25 September but before publication of the 2020 UK Biodiversity Indicators. - 3.
+The calculation method and projection of spatial areas changed in 2019; these data are therefore not directly comparable to those presented in previous publications up to and including 2018 (see the Indicator webpage for further details). - 4.
+Extent is based on the following site designations: Areas of Special Scientific Interest (Northern Ireland), Sites of Special Scientific Interest (England, Scotland and Wales), National Nature Reserves, Marine Conservation Zones, Nature Conservation Marine Protected Areas, Ramsar Sites, Special Areas of Conservation (including candidate Special Areas of Conservation and Sites of Community Importance), Special Protection Areas, Areas of Outstanding Natural Beauty, National Scenic Areas, National Parks. - Source: Joint Nature Conservation Committee, Natural England, Natural Resources Wales, Northern Ireland Environment Agency, NatureScot.

-Figure C1ii.
-Cumulative proportion of Areas of Special Scientific Interest (Northern Ireland) and Sites of Special Scientific Interest (England and Scotland) in 'favourable' or 'unfavourable-recovering' condition, 2005 to 2019.
+Figure C1ii Cumulative proportion of Areas of Special Scientific Interest (Northern Ireland) and Sites of Special Scientific Interest (England and Scotland) in 'favourable' or 'unfavourable-recovering' condition, 2005 to 2020.

 - 1. England figures based on area.
 Scotland and Northern Ireland figures based on number of features. - 2.
 Based on data to the end of March, except in 2006 and 2008, when data are to end of December.
 Data were not collated in 2007. - 3.
 Imputation has been used to calculate the breakdown between favourable and unfavourable-recovering for Northern Ireland for the years 2009 to 2011. - 4.
-Figures exclude condition of A/SSSIs notified for geological features only.
+Figures exclude condition of Areas/Sites of Special Scientific Interest notified for geological features only.

-Source: Natural England, Northern Ireland Environment Agency, Scottish Natural Heritage.
+Source: Natural England, Northern Ireland Environment Agency, NatureScot.